-- Pyranometer for GHI, and pyranometer with shade ring for DHI.
+pyranometer for GHI, and pyranometer with shade ring for DHI.
 DNI can be calculated from these two components.
-The shade ring must be regularly manually adjusted for changes in solar declination, and a correction must be applied for the shaded part of the diffuse sky (WMO, 2010). - Rotating shadowband irradiometers (RSI).
+The shade ring must be regularly manually adjusted for changes in solar declination, and a correction must be applied for the shaded part of the diffuse sky (WMO, 2010).
+2. rotating shadow-band irradiometers (RSIs).
 These use a silicon photodiode detector, and a motorized rotating shading ring to measure both the GHI and DHI.
 Further corrections must be applied to correct for the photodiode spectral response, cosine response and thermal response to give more accurate measurements (e.g. Geuder et al., 2003).

-All of these techniques require moving parts which must be kept accurately aligned, either automatically or manually, which increases the continuing maintenance cost.
+All of these techniques require moving parts that must be kept accurately aligned, either automatically or manually, which increases the continuing maintenance cost.

-The SPN1 (Wood, 1999) is a radiometer without moving parts that measures GHI and DHI total shortwave irradiance (from 400 to 2700 nm) expressed in W m $^{-2}$.
+The SPN1 (Wood, 1999) is a radiometer without moving parts that measures GHI and DHI total short-wave irradiance (from 400 to 2700 nm) expressed in W m-2.
 It also gives a sunshine status.
-The manufacturer specifies an overall accuracy for both the GHI and DHI of $\pm 8\%$ (± 10 W m $^{-2}$) for individual readings, which is close to the "Good Quality Pyranometer" classification by WMO.
-Table 1 summarizes nominal SPN1 specifications as given by Delta T (2007).
+The manufacturer specifies an overall accuracy for both the GHI and DHI of $\pm 8 \%$ ($\pm 10 \text{ W m}^{-2}$) for individual readings, which is close to the "Good Quality Pyranometer" classification by the World Meteorological Organization (WMO).
+Table 1 summarizes nominal SPN1 specifications as given by Delta-T Devices Ltd (2007).

-SPN1 was designed with 7 thermopiles: 6 sensors placed on a hexagonal grid, 1 sensor at the center, under a complex static shading-mask, in such a way to ensure that, at any time, for any location:
+SPN1 was designed with seven thermopiles: six sensors placed on a hexagonal grid, one sensor at the centre, under a complex static shading mask, in such a way to ensure that, at any time, for any location:

-- At least one sensor is always exposed to the full solar beam - At least one sensor is always completely shaded sion Paper
+- at least one sensor is always exposed to the full solar beam - at least one sensor is always completely shaded - the solid angle of the shading mask is equal to pi, thus corresponding to half the hemispherical solid angle.

-Under the assumption of isotropic diffuse sky radiance, the third property related to the shading-mask implies that all sensors receive equal amounts (50%) of diffuse irradi-5 ance from the rest of the sky hemisphere.
+Under the assumption of isotropic diffuse sky radiance, the third property related to the shading mask implies that all sensors receive equal amounts (50%) of diffuse irradiance from the rest of the sky hemisphere.